nevadoapps/Learning/docs/CSharpFundamentals/CSharp_Object_Oriented_Programming_Part02.md

 2. Working with Interfaces
     - Obtaining Interface References: The as Keyword
     - Obtaining Interface References: The is Keyword
+    - Interfaces as Parameters
+    - Interfaces as Return Parameters
+    - Arrays of Interface Types

 3. Interfaces vs. Abstract Base Classes
 4. Understanding Object Lifetime